 COMMUNITY COLLABORATIVE AWARDS

 These awards support innovative, partnered HIV-related research between community not-for-profit organizations and CFAR faculty members.
-The majority of funds typically support the community unit to underwrite cost of the research and development of an NIH application.
+The majority of funds typically support the community organization.
+View funded Community Collaborative Awards

 This is a rapid funding mechanism available on a rolling basis in order to accelerate HIV-related research.
-The goal of this award mechanism is to support time-sensitive opportunities where a small amount of funding will allow collection of innovative data using NU/UC Core facilities.
-Requests for support for specific services provided outside Core facilities can be considered.
-The proposed work should add value to an upcoming competitive renewal of an existing NIH-funded project or provide preliminary data for a planned new NIH grant submission.
+The goal of this award mechanism is to support time-sensitive opportunities where a small amount of funding will allow collection of innovative data to support an NIH grant application.
+Please contact Fern Murdoch if you are interested in applying for these funds.